The unplugged Project

 Frequently Asked Questions

-You can join by filling in the form on this page.
-Once submitted, you will receive access to the private Instagram group for participants 🤘🏻
+• You can join by filling in the form on this page.
+Once submitted, you will be assigned a number and receive access to the private Instagram group for participants 🤘🏻

-You can develop your film wherever you want.
+• You can develop your film wherever you want.
+Find a lab close to you that can commit to the timeframe needed.
 We also partner with Carmencita Film Lab, who offer a discount code for participants who choose to develop with them.
 CODE:

-Before the 15th of the following month, you send the scans of your developed film via WeTransfer to editors@wearedoublepage.com.
+• Before the 15th of the following month, you send the complete roll scans of your developed film via WeTransfer to editors@wearedoublepage.com.

-No. Sharing is optional.
-The project is about practice, continuity and attention, not visibility.
+• The Unplugged Project is about practice, continuity, and attention, not visibility.

 Meet the Team